 In the delivery of High-Tech, it is usually difficult to apply the logistical procedures commonly used in the buyer organization to purchase “conventional” goods.
-Therefore it is not appropriate to consider only fixed-price contracts, which are otherwise the most common ones.
-The following overview should give You some ideas to select the most appropriate type of contract depending on specifics of the goods or services purchased.
+Therefore it is not appropriate to consider only fixed-price contracts, otherwise the most common ones.
+The following overview should give You some ideas to select the most appropriate type of contract depending on the specifics of the purchased goods or services.

-First, it should be noted that there is always a triangle that shows the performance requirements on the supplier.
+There is always a triangle that shows the performance requirements of the supplier.
 The corners of the triangle are

 - objectively measurable output,

 Pressing on one of the triangle corners “overflows” the problems to the other two.
 Therefore, all three corners of the triangle should be well specified, with the apparent emphasis on only some of them.